 The Secret to Improving Your Driving Distance

 Well, yes and no. If you’re playing in USGA-sanctioned tournaments, yes.
-If you are just teeing it up with friends for a recreational round of golf, the answer is no. Since today’s professional golfers and low-handicap amateurs are driving the ball past the landing area that was intended for many of today’s golf courses, the United States Golf Association established a maximum spring effect for the face of metal drivers.
-That's why 99% of the drivers made in the world are manufactured using stricter standards.
-So, if you plan to play in a sanctioned event, the driver you use must be on the USGA Conforming Driver List.
+If you are just teeing it up with friends for a recreational round of golf, the answer is no. Since today’s professional golfers and low-handicap amateurs are driving the ball past the landing area that was intended for many of today’s golf courses, both the United States Golf Association have established a maximum spring effect for the face of metal drivers.
+That is why 99% of the drivers made in the world are manufactured using these strict spring effect limitations.
+So, if you play in a sanctioned event, the driver you use must be included on the USGA Conforming Driver list.

-Unfortunately, as unfair as it might seem, it is the rules established by golf’s major governing bodies for competing in tournament events.
-Moreover, Krank Golf subscribes to the rules of golf when competing in tournaments and have manufactured drivers that have been on the USGA Conforming Driver List from the very first club we built.
-But, in recent years, even some of the world’s most beloved golf professionals have expressed opinions as to the differences that exist between playing sanctioned events and enjoying a round of recreational golf.
+Unfortunately, as unfair as it might seem, it is the rules established by golf’s governing bodies for competing in sanctioned events.
+Moreover, Krank Golf subscribes to the rules of golf when competing in tournaments and have manufactured drivers that have been on the USGA Conforming Driver list from the very first club we built.
+But, in recent years, even some of the world’s most beloved professionals have expressed opinions as to the differences that exist between playing sanctioned events and enjoying a round of recreational golf.